hphelion/documentation/vpn-quickstart.md

 	# After the last command, a prompt appears stating that this command "may disrupt existing ssh connections.
 Proceed with operation (y|n)?"
 	# Answer "y" and ENTER to complete the procedure.

+## Advanced security option

+If you know the IP address that you will be connecting from, and you want to exclude all others from being able to connect, use the following instructions.

+	sudo ufw allow 22/tcp
+	sudo ufw allow from 16.17.18.19 to any port 500 proto udp sudo ufw allow from 16.17.18.19 to any port 1293 proto tcp sudo ufw allow from 16.17.18.19 to any port 4500 proto udp
+	# If you need to add more than one IP address, repeat the above three lines for every connection.
+	sudo ufw enable

 ### Install strongSwan on the gateway instance ### {#installss}